 The revolutionary bob cut heralded a new era of women’s mod fashion, as well as making Vidal Sassoon a globally famous hairdresser.
 Vidal’s new hairstyle was previously called the “Quant cut”, as it had first featured in her fashion show, but became universally known as the “Nancy Kwan cut”.

 Co-starring Terry-Thomas, “The Wild Affair” sees Nancy’s character Marjorie being egged on by her alter-ego Sandra to shake off so-called “respectable” behaviour and to enjoy life ahead of marriage.

 Whilst promotion at the time focused on the wild office party and the optimistic trope of a boss having an affair with his secretary, at the film’s heart are the progressive desires of modern womanhood seeking independence and enjoyment.

-The film’s release was delayed because of various distribution issues at the time, finally opening in cinemas nationwide on the 7th of November 1965, including the ABC Wallasey in Liverpool and the ABC Ardwick Green in Manchester.
+The film’s release was delayed because of various distribution issues at the time, finally opening in cinemas nationwide on the 7th of November 1965, including the ABC Wallasey in Merseyside and the ABC Ardwick Green in Manchester.
 The film went on to open in London cinemas from the 28th of November 1965.

 An official collaboration with Studiocanal, Art & Hue has delved into the archives to uncover images of the modernist beauty Nancy Kwan, which have been transformed into stylish pop art prints.